sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 ## Wrapping up

 Sorbet has matured a lot since its first conception and a host of fantastic contributors and collaborators have helped significantly.
-We’ve proven Sorbet’s usefulness within Stripe.
-With just a bit more developer experience polish we’ll be ready to share it with the rest of the Ruby community as open source.
+We've proven Sorbet's usefulness within Stripe.
+With just a bit more developer experience polish we'll be ready to share it with the rest of the Ruby community as open source.
 With ongoing work to integrate with editors and other tools we expect the benefits of Sorbet to become even greater.